danielpclark/PolyBelongsTo/README.md

 ```
 ##Record Duplication

-This gives you the advantage of duplicating records regardless of polymorphic or otherwise.
+**This gives you the advantage of duplicating records regardless of polymorphic associations or
-You can duplicate a record at one level, or use a self recursive command pbt_deep_dup_build
+otherwise**.
+You can duplicate a record, or use a self recursive command pbt_deep_dup_build
 to duplicate a record and all of it's has_one/has_many children records at once.
 Afterwards
-be sure to use the save method!
+be sure to use the save method.

-NOTE: This will need to be included manually.
+> NOTE: This will need to be included manually.
 The reason for this is because you need to
 know what's involved when using this.
 It's purpsefully done this way to lead to reading
 the documentation for PolyBelongsTo's duplication methods.

 ####Known Issues
  - Carrierwave records won't duplicate.
-To allow you other records to save and prevent rollback use
+To ensure other records to still save and prevent
-.save(validate: false) ...
-I'm considering possible options for this and other scenarios.
+rollback use .save(validate: false) ...
+I'm considering possible options to remedy this and
+other scenarios.
- - For deep duplication you need to be very aware for potential infinite loops if your records
+ - For deep duplication you need to be very aware of the potential for infinite loops with
-relationships can form any kind of loop.
+your records if there are any circular references.

 ###How To Use

-Include it into ActiveRecord::Base
+Include it into ActiveRecord::Base in an initializer /config/initializers/poly_belongs_to.rb
 ```ruby
 ActiveRecord::Base.send(:include, PolyBelongsTo::Dup)
 ```
-Then use the dup/build methods like as follows
+Then use the dup/build methods as follows

 ```ruby
 # If you were to create a new contact for example